eliseyOzerov/eliseyOzerov/README.md

   <summary><b>🎯 Goals</b></summary>
   <p>

-  - [ ] Get an iOS job and become an iOS wizard 🧙‍♂️
   - [ ] Get back to studying CS&EE in free time
   - [ ] Make a suite of apps that make life easier 📉
   - [ ] Work on making quality housing, food and education more accessible